 The demo ends with a giant takedown of an enemy position near a downed airplane.
 The mix of standard and heavily armoured enemies meant the combat maintained an intensity that kept things exciting.
 The closing wave mode from a hunkered down position was also great.
 Even without us communicating, The Division 2 still managed to be great fun and a game where we all worked together.

 I had a lot of fun in my brief time with The Division 2.
 It’s a visually stunning game that looks set to evolve everything that the first game did, and now with an exciting new setting and tons more content for players to dive in and start unlocking.
 Plus all content is free for players, too, so there’s no excuse to not be excited.

-The Division 2 trailers — See the game in action
+The Division 2 trailers — All the latest

 We’ve now had a number of different looks at The Division 2 thanks to it appearing on stage at both Microsoft and Ubisoft’s press conferences.
 You can watch all the trailers in all their glory below.

 What would you like to see from The Division 2?
 Let us know on Facebook and Twitter @trustedreviews.